 Enraged at Bennandonnar’s claim to Ireland, the giant Finn McCool starts angrily throwing boulders into the sea off the Antrim coastline in Northern Ireland.
-Inspired by the way they fell into the water, Finn decided to use his boulders to make a bridge or a causeway – a Giant’s Causeway – all the way to Scotland’s Isla of Staffa.
+Inspired by the way they fell into the water, Finn decided to use his boulders to make a bridge or a causeway – a Giant’s Causeway – all the way to Scotland’s Isle of Staffa.
 Using his causeway to Scotland, he could challenge his rival to a proper duel over the fate of Ireland.

-In a mythical world where size dictates winners and losers, Finn realises he has underestimated his enemy – Benandonner is giant even for a giant!
+In a mythical world where size dictates winners and losers, Finn realises he has underestimated his enemy – Benandonner is a giant, even for a giant!
 Brute force won’t work on him – so Finn quickly returns to Ireland via his Giant Causeway and decides the best way to beat Benandonner is to con him.

 Leaving the Giant’s Causeway for Benandonner to find, Finn McCool’s wife disguises him as a baby.
 When his rival arrives, he finds Finn’s wife Sadhbh (pronounced “Siive”) tending her enormous baby giant.
-Realising that if Finn’s child was this big, Finn himself must be huge!
+Realising that Finn’s child was this big, Finn himself must be huge.

 He is determined to leave Ireland and stay away from the giant Finn McCool, who regains undisputed control over Ireland once more.

 Thus, the myth of the Giant’s Causeway was born.

 It’s a nice story, isn’t it?
 And clearly, it holds some truth – at least culturally, as the myth of the giant Fionn McCool is mirrored in the name: the Giant’s Causeway.

 But if you’d consider yourself more of a scientist, perhaps you like the alternative (and easier to prove!) scientific version of the birth of the Giant’s Causeway?